 - Click-law laws, cases and rules - another legal research resource designed for people who are not lawyers

-Additional information as well as useful links for people attending court without a lawyer may be found at:
+More information and useful links for people attending court without a lawyer:

 - Resources for Family Cases under Preparing for a family court trial